mattbrendzel/simple-mvc/README.md

 ## Work Notes

 This project was started in July 2016 and worked on for about a month.
 I briefly revisited it in 2018, but had to put it on ice when I started a new job.
-As of January 2020, I have reopened this project to see if I can finish what I started.
+In January 2020, I reopened this project to see if I can finish what I started.

 ## FEATURE ROADMAP